-Established in 1922, Watlow® provides leading medical device and clinical diagnostics equipment to original equipment manufacturers (OEMs) with proven solutions that enable exceptional thermal control.
+Since 1922, Watlow® provides leading medical device and clinical diagnostic equipment OEMs with proven solutions that enable exceptional thermal control.
 The company accomplishes this with rapid prototypes and leading thermal technologies that meet the most demanding product specifications.
-Watlow has developed a broad product offering, including heaters, sensors and controllers, all components in an integrated thermal system, for medical and clinical equipment that requires uniform operating temperatures for effective performance.
+Watlow has developed a broad product offering, including heaters, sensors and controllers, all the components in an integrated thermal system, for medical and clinical equipment where uniform operating temperatures are required for effective performance.

 Andy Selvy is Watlow’s chief system designer focused on layered heater technology and the medical, clinical and analytical business segment.
 He holds an MBA and a bachelor’s degree in ceramic engineering and has worked at Watlow for 16 years.

 Which future developments do you expect to see in the medical and clinical diagnostics market?

 There are several trends we see in this market, which create unique thermal challenges.
 A few examples include the miniaturisation of devices, increased throughput for diagnostic equipment and a shift towards point-of-care diagnostics focused on preventative care and faster medical decisions.